Ubah-Godwin/MySQLCode/README.md

-# MySQLCode
+# PortfolioProject
-This repository contains all the code made using MySQL in the course of my study
+This repository contains all the files use in my Data Analytics Portfolio